abhi-1408-shek/CIPHER-GUARD/README.md

 HTML5: The structure of the website is based on modern HTML5 elements.
 CSS3: Styling and animations are achieved using pure CSS3, focusing on responsiveness, transitions, and advanced layouts (e.g., CSS Grid).
 JS:Used to make transitions especially in enter.html

+HOW TO CONTRIBUTE

+If you'd like to contribute to Cipher Guard, please follow these steps:

+1) Fork the repository.
+2) Create a new branch (git checkout -b feature-branch).
+3) Make your changes and commit them (git commit -m 'Add some feature').
+4) Push to the branch (git push origin feature-branch).
+5) Open a Pull Request.

 ******************************************************************************************************************************************
 THIS IS A SIMPLE PROJECT MADE FOR COLLEGE ASSIGNMENT SUBMISSION